keeneyetact/retroBoard/README.md

 ### Version 3.0.0

 - Brand new landing page, and much improved look and feel
-- Authentication using your favourite social media account (GitHub, Google or Twitter)
+- Authentication using your favourite social media account (GitHub, Google or Twitter, more coming)
 - Ability to re-order posts by drag-and-drop
 - Ability to group posts together
 - Save your session settings as a default template
+- Giphy support
+- Improved (logged in) home page, and list of past sessions

 ### Version 2.2.4